filiperino/agrtoolset/README.md

 # io_export_agr

 **NOTE!
 The add-on is highly untested at the moment.
-There certainly are alot of issues with it so use it at your own risk.**
+There certainly are alot of issues with it so use it at your own risk.
+The FBX Export should work flawlessly though.**

 Introduction: